 12:30 – 3:30 Dance on the Green, including a Maypole

-Music by our very own Quite Carried Away, with calling by Yvonne Couvillion and Gary Sandler.
+Music by Quite Carried Away, with calling by Yvonne Couvillion, Gary Sandler, and Joyce Uggla

 Our national and local talent is detailed below.

 Charlie Hancock will provide music for the workshops on Saturday afternoon on piano and accordion.
 Charlie is equally adept playing for English country, Scottish country, contras, and display dancing.
 Performed with drive and clarity, his music is infused with jazz, swing, and Irish influences.He studied jazz piano with Mark Levine.
 After cutting his teeth playing disco & punk rock in 1970’s Los Angeles, Charlie Hancock has lived for the last 30 years in the Bay Area.
 He has played for BACDS dances, camps, and balls for 18 years, with occasional gigs further afield, including Pinewoods and the Portland (OR) English ball.
 He is a member of several Bay Area dance bands, including the Raggedy Annes, and has recorded with Sylvia Herold, Holly Tannen, and Cathie Whitesides.